minprog/programmeren-ik/280 Problem Set Adventure/00 Adventure/adventure.md

     inventory is empty.
     >

 Op basis van deze objecten navigeer je op een andere manier door verschillende kamers.
-Heb je de sleutels in het bezit, dan kan je in de volgende kamer door de deur, anders niet.
+Heb je de sleutels in het bezit, dan kan je in de volgende kamer door de "strong steel grate", anders niet.

     You are in a 20-foot depression floored with bare dirt.
     Set into the dirt is a strong steel grate mounted in